Light-C-O/wedding_invites-ca1/README.md

     - Ran through some with the route for the venues.show.
 I wantted a go back button when you click on the edit button that you to the venues.edit.
 I had to change the if statement to venue !=>null to show that if there's something in there go make to said venue that exists.
     - Completeed with the desired appearance.
     - Preparing the script for video section of ca1.

+- **Friday - 17th Oct:**
+    - Started with fefining my comments of the code.
+Expaling the more important bits.
+    - Updated the ERD.

 ### Week 4